Transnomino offers a set of renaming actions, ranging from simple text

 sorting of the files by filename.

-The files in the list can be dragged and dropped to change the order.
+The files in the list can be sorted or dragged and dropped to change the order.

 Need more specialised text manipulations?